son-link/TinySQLite/README.md

 **Params:**

 * $table (string, required): is affected table.
-* $values (array, required): Assocative array with values to update.
+* $values (array, required): Associative array with values to update.
 * $conditions (array): Associative array with the conditions to update

 **Returns:** Boolean indicate if the update is executed correctly